-It’s taken almost five years, but it appears that No Man’s Sky might finally become the game people were expecting it to be at launch.
+It’s taken almost three years, but it appears that No Man’s Sky might finally become the game people were expecting it to be at launch.

 This is because British developer Hello Games recently announced another major patch for its 2016 game.
 This one will focus on the multiplayer aspects of the game, and will be launching this summer according to the US company.